What Is Panic Disorder? Understanding Symptoms and Panic Disorder Treatment

 While occasional anxiety is a normal response to stress, anxiety disorders involve persistent and excessive fear or worry that interferes with daily life.
 These are among the most common mental health conditions, affecting people of all ages and backgrounds.
 Individuals with severe anxiety may struggle with concentration, sleep, physical discomfort, and avoidance behaviors that impact relationships, work, or school.

 There are several types of anxiety disorders, including generalized anxiety disorder, social anxiety disorder, and specific phobias.
 Each presents differently, but all can cause significant emotional distress.
-Fortunately, effective treatments, including psychotherapy and medication, are available to help individuals manage symptoms and regain control.
+Fortunately, the medical community has established a clear framework for how to treat panic disorder, using effective treatments like psychotherapy and medication to help individuals manage symptoms and regain control.

 The American Psychiatric Association lists these examples of anxiety disorders: